sthephanyarias/Java-Course/README.md

 # Java-Course

-This repository contains lessons and exercises on the Java programming language.
+This repository contains lessons and exercises about Java programming language.